A Speech Therapist’s Role In Dealing With Dementia

 4. Environmental Changes

-Environmental changes are physical adaptations to the environment that improve the overall functioning of individuals with dementia.
+Environmental changes are physical adaptations to the environment that can improve your loved one’s quality of life.

 The goal is to support communication by reducing physical barriers caused by impaired body function.